mihail911/nlp-library/README.md

 ## Interactive Learning
 * (1971) [Procedures as a Representation for Data in a Computer Program for Understanding Natural Language](http://hci.stanford.edu/~winograd/shrdlu/AITR-235.pdf)
+  - **TLDR**: One of the seminal papers in computer science, introducing SHRDLU an early system for computers understanding human language commands.
 * (2016) [Learning language games through interaction](http://arxiv.org/abs/1606.02447)
+  - **TLDR**: Introduces a novel setting for interacting with computers to accomplish a task where only natural language can be used to communicate with the system!
 * (2017) [Naturalizing a programming language via interactive learning](https://arxiv.org/abs/1704.06956)
+  - **TLDR**: Very cool work allowing a community of workers to iteratively naturalize a language starting with a core set of commands in an interactive task.

 ## Language Modelling
 * (1996) [An Empirical Study of Smoothing Techniques for Language Modelling](https://aclweb.org/anthology/P96-1041)